 Description: This ritual is extremely complex and requires extensive preparation.
-It involves chanting in an ancient language and certain rhythmic gestures and moves of the hands, and requires at least three participants.
-However, there is no upper limit to the number of participants, and if performed together, not all participants need to know the ritual beforehand.
-What effect this has is up to the game master to decide.
+It involves chanting in an ancient language and certain rhythmic gestures and hand movements, and requires at least three participants.
+There is no upper limit to the number of participants that can be involved.
+If performed as a group, not all participants need to know the ritual beforehand.
+The effects created by a successful Banishment ritual depend on the situation, an can be juded by the Game Master.
 SAN loss from seeing the creature to be banished may be added to the SAN cost of the spell, if applicable.
-How many total WP must be provided by all participants in the ritual to successfully dispel the creature to be banished is the game master's decision.
-As a guideline for the required WP costs, the twofold POW value of the creature to be banished can serve.

-Banish does not work against all unnatural entities, but only against those that are not normally found on Earth or can be sent to their place of origin with the help of the ritual.
+Banish does not work against every type of unnatural entity, only against those that are not normally found on Earth and which can feasibly be forced to travel back to their place of origin.
 Thus, Deep Ones or Ghouls cannot be banished (game master's decision in case of doubt).
-Great Old Ones cannot be banished either.
+Vastly powerful entities such as Great Old Ones generally ignore banishment.

-Banishing a creature is difficult, it requires the help of others - you must be at least three - and a lengthy preparation.
-The chants you will find here must be sung for at least an hour and the accompanying gestures and moves must be performed.
-How much of your strength it will cost you depends entirely on how powerful and strong-willed the being is that needs to be banished.
+Banishing an unnatural creature is difficult, it requires the help of others - you must be at least three - and a lengthy preparation.
+The chants you will find here must be sung for at least an hour and the accompanying gestures and movements must be carefully performed.
+How much of your strength you must sacrifice depends entirely on the power and strength of will of the being that needs banishment.
 Therefore, never call something that you cannot send away again.
-And note that you can only send away what does not belong in that place.
+And note that you can only send away that which does not belong in our world.
 Thus, you will never be able to banish a Ghoul, but only to strike it dead.

-When the ritual is performed, various extraordinary natural phenomena occur towards the climax: The light appears as if dimmed, it becomes darker, as if an invisible cloud has moved in front of the sun.
-Lightning and thunder or a rumbling in the earth may occur, and the atmosphere appears as if electrostatically charged.
+When the ritual is performed, various extraordinary natural phenomena occur towards the climax: lights appear to dim, the sky darkens, as if an invisible cloud has moved in front of the sun.
+Lightning and thunder or a rumbling in the earth may occur, and the atmosphere might appear as if electrostatically charged.
 Animals also react to the ritual: dogs bark hysterically and birds start chirping in strange cadences.